idaholab/moose/modules/navier_stokes/doc/content/source/physics/WCNSLinearFVFlowPhysics.md

 ## Coupling with other Physics

-Coupling with other Physics has not been implemented for `WCNSFVLinearFlowPhysics`.
+Coupling with other Physics has not been implemented for `WCNSLinearFVFlowPhysics`.
 Coupling can only be performed at the moment by leveraging [MultiApps](syntax/MultiApps/index.md).

-!syntax parameters /Physics/NavierStokes/FlowLinear/WCNSFVLinearFlowPhysics
+!syntax parameters /Physics/NavierStokes/FlowSegregated/WCNSLinearFVFlowPhysics

-!syntax inputs /Physics/NavierStokes/FlowLinear/WCNSFVLinearFlowPhysics
+!syntax inputs /Physics/NavierStokes/FlowSegregated/WCNSLinearFVFlowPhysics

-!syntax children /Physics/NavierStokes/FlowLinear/WCNSFVLinearFlowPhysics
+!syntax children /Physics/NavierStokes/FlowSegregated/WCNSLinearFVFlowPhysics